ucfopen/UDOIT/INSTALL.md

 UDOIT can be installed on your own existing servers with the following instructions.
 UDOIT is also available as a hosted and maintained product by [Cidi Labs](https://cidilabs.com).
 UDOIT is built using the [PHP Symfony Framework](https://symfony.com).

 ## System Requirements
 The system requirements depend on how you install UDOIT.
-If you use Docker, the host system doesn't require any additional software.

 ### Docker Method
 * Docker
 * Docker Compose
+* Cmake (This is available on most systems by default)

 ### Manual Installation Method
 * Apache or Nginx webserver
 * PHP 8.1, 8.2
 * MySQL, MariaDB or PostgreSQL
 * Git (If you are using The Git Method below) or if you plan on contributing to UDOIT
-* Node v16 is supported; other versions may work
+* Node v16 is supported; later versions may work
 * Yarn

 ## Download the Code
-### Option 1: Git
+### Option 1: Git (Strongly recommended)
-We strongly recommend managing the source code through Git.
-The benefit of this method is that you can update an existing installation of UDOIT by simply using `git pull`.
+This method is strongly recommend as it allows UDOIT to be updated through a simple command on the terminal: `git pull`.
 It also lets you roll back to previous versions if needed.
 Follow these steps:

 1. Install Git on your server (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-2. Create the directory in which UDOIT will reside (e.g `UDOIT`) and navigate to it.
+2. Create a folder/directory in which UDOIT will reside (e.g `UDOIT`) and navigate to it.
 3. Inside the UDOIT directory, run `git clone git@github.com:ucfopen/UDOIT.git . ` (The . is important; It tells Git to download the files to the current directory.)

 ### Option 2: Zip File